Pray for Paris

 Pray for Paris is the third studio album by American rapper Westside Gunn.
 It was released on April 17, 2020 through Griselda Records with distribution by Empire Distribution.
 The album was produced by Daringer, Beat Butcha, the Alchemist, DJ Muggs, and DJ Premier.
-It features guest appearances from Benny the Butcher, Conway the Machine, Joey Badass, Tyler, the Creator, Boldy James, Freddie Gibbs, Roc Marciano, Wale, Joyce Wrice, Billie Essco, Keisha Plum, and Cartier Williams.
+It features guest appearances from Benny the Butcher, Conway the Machine, Joey Bada$$, Tyler, the Creator, Boldy James, Freddie Gibbs, Roc Marciano, Wale, Joyce Wrice, Billie Essco, Keisha Plum, and Cartier Williams.
 The album debuted at number 67 on the Billboard 200.